YuchenXia/yuchenxia.github.io/_pages/about.md

 ---
 # <span id="teaching">Teaching and Supervision of Research Projects</span>

 I have designed over 40 research topics for master's students and mentored them throughout their thesis work.
 This includes 25 master's theses and 17 smaller research projects.
-After graduation (ca. 30 students in total), most have gone on to become engineers and pursue careers in industry.
+After graduating (around 30 students in total), most students became engineers and are currently working in industry.

 ## List of supervised students theses:
 ### 2025 (ongoing)